-- Storm the Trent is open to solo racers and teams of 2 or 4 only.
+- Storm the Trent is open to teams of 2 or 4 only.

 - Teams must complete each of the race sections as a team (ie. not relay-style), and must remain together as a team at all times during the race.

 - Teams complete the paddling section(s) in canoes only.
 Tandem kayaks or stand-up paddleboards are not permitted.
 Teams may only paddle with two people per canoe.

 - Information on race routes and the order in which you will be completing each of the race disciplines will be provided on Race Day only.

 - Each racecourse will be made up of both marked and unmarked sections, connected by a series of checkpoints through which racers must pass en route to the Finish Line.
 Each team is issued a set of colour maps and a list of written instructions indicating the locations of the checkpoints.

 - Each team is issued an electronic timing card and a passport which is to be carried throughout the race to record information at each of the checkpoints they pass through.

 - Racers are entirely self-sufficient while on the course (no outside support crews are allowed).